-- In 1944, Oswald Avery showed that DNA, not proteins, carries hereditary information. - In the late 1940's and early 50's Linus Pauling and associates develop modeling methods for simultaneously determining structure and chemical make-up of proteins and other large molecules. - In 1952, James Watson and Francis Crick, are able to determine the structure and chemical makeup of DNA, using X-ray crystallography data collected by Rosalind Franklin and Maurice Wilkins.
+- In 1944, Oswald Avery showed that one of those "nucleic acids", DNA, not proteins, carries hereditary information. - In the late 1940's and early 50's Linus Pauling and associates develop modeling methods for simultaneously determining structure and chemical make-up of proteins and other large molecules. - In 1952, James Watson and Francis Crick, are able to determine the structure and chemical makeup of DNA, using X-ray crystallography data collected by Rosalind Franklin and Maurice Wilkins.